Partial regularity in nonlocal systems II: Introduction

 holds for every $\varphi \in W^{s,2}(\er^n;\er^{N})$ with compact support in $\Omega$\footnote{Note that \eqref{weaksol} in particular holds whenever $\varphi$ is of the form $\varphi=\eta v$ with $v \in W^{s,2}_{\loc}(\Omega;\er^{N})$ and $\eta \in C^{\infty}$ has compact support in $\Omega$.}. \end{definition} Gradient partial regularity concerns regularity of solutions $u$ outside a {\em singular set} \, $\Omega\setminus \Omega_u$, which is indeed defined as the complement of the {\em regular set} \eqn{regularset}

-Note that by definition the regular set $\Omega_u$ is open and that it might be empty.
+The regular set $\Omega_u$ is by definition open and might be empty\footnote{On top of that, the existence of $Du$, which is not ensured by Definition \ref{def:weaksol}, is in fact already a regularity result.}.
 The main problem in this setting is to establish how large the singular set might actually be.
 An answer is in \begin{theorem}[Partial regularity] Assuming \eqref{bs.1}, if $u$ is a weak solution to \eqref{nonlocaleqn} with $s>1/2$, then \eqn{mainresult}

-where $\theta \in (0,1)$ depends only on $n,N,s,\Lambda$ \footnote{As usual, $\ddim$ denotes the Hausdorff dimension.}. \end{theorem} The regular set can be then identified via additional regularity as in the following: \begin{theorem}[Regular set and higher differentiability] Under assumptions \eqref{bs.1}, let $u$ be a weak solution to \eqref{nonlocaleqn} with $s\geq 1/2$.
+where $\theta \in (0,1)$ depends only on $n,N,s,\Lambda$ \footnote{As usual, $\ddim$ denotes the Hausdorff dimension.}. \end{theorem} The regular set can then be identified via additional regularity as in the following: \begin{theorem}[Regular set and higher differentiability] Under assumptions \eqref{bs.1}, let $u$ be a weak solution to \eqref{nonlocaleqn} with $s\geq 1/2$.
 There exists a number $\mathfrak s\equiv \mathfrak s(n,N,s,\Lambda) $ such that \eqn{higherss} If $s>1/2$, then \eqn{ilsingolare}

 \end{theorem} As in the local case, a further characterization of $\Omega_u$ can be given using the classical concept of $\eps$-regularity via suitable excess functionals.
-For this we recall the by now classical notion of $\tail$ \cite{BK, DKP, kokupa, KMS1} of a map $w\in L^{1}_{\loc}(\er^n;\er^{k})$, $k\in \en$, with respect to the ball $B_{\rr}(x)\subset \er^n$, i.e.,
+For this we recall the by now classical notion of $\tail$ \cite{BK, DKP, kokupa, KMS1} of a map $w\in L^{1}_{\loc}(\er^n;\er^{N})$, with respect to the ball $B_{\rr}(x)\subset \er^n$, i.e.,